+Respiratory: MBRSP-MAIN

-Respiratory: MBRSP-MAIN The goal of this course is to provide the fundamentals for understanding the pathophysiology of common respiratory diseases.
-By the end of the course, students will be able to: correlate history,, clinical exam findings, and diagnostic clinical testing/strategies in order to form a differential diagnosis for common respiratory diseases; evaluate pathological images to diagnose respiratory disorders; and summarize pharmacological and non-pharmacological management options for common respiratory disorders.
-Credits: 1.75 Course Director: Kanta Velamuri, M.B.B.S.
-Transition to Clinical Rotations: MBITC-MAIN The goal of this course is to facilitate the transition of second-year Baylor medical students from the basic sciences to the clinical years.
+The goal of this course is to provide the fundamentals for understanding the pathophysiology of common respiratory diseases.
+By the end of the course, students will be able to: correlate history, clinical exam findings, and diagnostic clinical testing/strategies in order to form a differential diagnosis for common respiratory diseases; evaluate pathological images to diagnose respiratory disorders; and summarize pharmacological and non-pharmacological management options for common respiratory disorders.

+Course Director: Dharani Narendra, M.B.B.S.

+Transition to Clinical Rotations: MBITC-MAIN

+The goal of this course is to facilitate the transition of second-year Baylor medical students from the basic sciences to the clinical years.
 The goal is to provide basic skills and information to allow students to readily participate in patient care.
 At the end of the course, second-year students will be able to describe effective studying strategies for clinical rotations; demonstrate how to glove and gown using sterile technique; maintain sterile environment in the OR; navigate the EMR to find pertinent information; manage commonly described interpersonal and intrateam stressors on the wards; understand what is expected on a typical day on the wards for a given clerkship and how to succeed as a ward clerk; compose a SOAP note; and to discriminate between appropriate and inappropriate types of public disclosure concerning clinical experiences.
-Credits: 0.75 Course Co-Directors: Meghan McClure, M.D. and Katie Scally, M.D.
-Transitional Research and Population Health: MBTRP-MAIN The goal of this course is to apply knowledge in population health, translational research and implementation science through active learning.
-The course will develop medical student's ability to understand how health data and research informs the delivery of care.
-Credits: 3.25 Course Director: Jessica Davila, Ph.D.